NAMIBIA CITIZENSHIP & NAMIBIA IMMIGRATION DOCUMENTS PERMITS

 and Visas Requirements

-correct and in order is essential.
-We receive plenty of emails asking
+We receive plenty of emails asking questions that

-questions that are answered on the pages in this section, so please take
+are answered on the pages on these pages, so please take some time to understand

 You must ensure that your travel